Engineering

 Three things to hold steady about that number before extrapolating from it.

-One.
 The benchmark is single-document question answering.
 Each query is paired with a specific filing and the system answers from that filing.
 There is no corpus retrieval — no "find the right document among 50,000 contracts" — only "find the right page inside this one document."

-Two.
 The document class is highly structured.
 SEC filings have stable, deep tables of contents, predictable section numbering, regulator-driven taxonomy.
 Tree traversal works extraordinarily well on these.
 It also works on legal contracts, academic textbooks, technical manuals, and anything with a real structural hierarchy.

-What the marketing does not say
+What the post did not show

 Three trade-offs are absent from the LinkedIn post that any team planning to deploy this needs to model honestly.